Student A-Z of important information

 We use biometrics to ensure students can pay for their food, and other items, quickly and safely.

 Do you know what you want to do when you leave school?
 Most people need help and guidance with this and thankfully we have members of staff on hand to help.
-For information and advice about colleges, university and jobs please ask our appointed members of staff for careers - email@example.com.
+For information and advice on colleges, university and jobs please contact our appointed Career's Lead Mrs. S. Ahmed on email@example.com about careers.
 All students will receive a careers interview and have the opportunity to do careers activities and workshops.

-We run a range of clubs at HNS.
+We run a range of clubs at Waterside Academy.
 Breakfast club runs each morning, and homework club runs after school each day.
 Please see the Clubs timetable for more details.

 All students have a computer account and access to computers during school time.
 By arrangement you can access a computer at lunchtime at Homework club.
 When using the computers, you agree to abide by the ICT and Safe Computer User Agreement.
 Never share your password with someone or leave your computer logged on.
 If you do so, you will be responsible for any activity on your account including any emails that are sent.